Marcuii/maze-generator-and-solver/README.md

 ### Generating a Maze
 1. Enter maze size (10-30) in the input box
 2. Click "Generate Maze" to create a random maze
-3. The green cell is the start, red cell is the end
+3. The cyan cell is the start, pink cell is the end

 ### Solving a Maze
 1. Select a pathfinding algorithm from the dropdown
 2. Adjust animation speed if desired (lower = faster)
 3. Click "Solve Maze" to visualize the algorithm
-4. Watch as it explores cells (blue) and finds the path (yellow)
+4. Watch as it explores cells (yellow) and finds the path (orange)
 5. View statistics: nodes explored, path length, and time taken

 ### Saving and Loading